lee5378/study_linux/sed.md

 # How to use sed

-String substitution can be achieved using the UNIX tool, Stream EDitor (sed), is fast and scalable for this purpose.
+String substitution can be achieved using the UNIX tool, Stream EDitor (sed), which is fast and scalable for this purpose.

 ## Shell